wichmann-lab/teamproject-photography/README.md

 We modified the code for our usage.
 This file gets the settings from the configuration file and creates a new table with all the possible combinations from the settings of our configuration file.
 The code is well commented, so you should read the comments for understanding each function.

 * The last file is the "ExportPhotos.lua".
 A very short file with the duty to export our images.
+So for summary:
+  * LibraryMenuItemPluginUI.lua
+  * json.lua
+  * info.lua
+  * imageIteratorSettings.json
+  * AdjustConfigurationFile.lua
+  * arrayCombine.lua
+  * ExportPhotos.lua

+### Import of the images
+The most easiest way for importing images into our plug-in is to import them into the Lightroom Classic Catalog and select them.
+  <code> local catalog = LrApplication.activeCatalog()
+local targetPhotos = catalog.targetPhotos </code>
+  So targetPhotos are the selected photos in the catalog.
+It's that simple.

 ### Debugging